-Several options exist for implementing a Universal Ecolabel such as described above.
-One way would be to have the Universal Ecolabel adopted by a major retail chain such as WalMart as a means of distinguishing itself from its competition-with expectation that competing retailers would gradually adopt the same standard.
-WalMart has indicated its interest in promoting sale of sustainable products and initiated efforts gathering environmental impact information from its supply chain producers as well as redesigning their own retail facilities to save money and minimize adverse environmental impact.4 Provision of comprehensive label information to consumers is consistent with the company's goal of serving consumers in a transparent manner.
+Several options exist for implementing the Universal Ecolabel.
+One way would be to have the Universal Ecolabel adopted by a major retail chain such as WalMart as a means of distinguishing itself from its competition- with expectation that competing retailers would gradually adopt the same standard.
+WalMart has indicated its interest in promoting sale of sustainable products and initiated efforts gathering environmental impact information from its supply chain producers as well as redesigning their own retail facilities to save energy and minimize adverse environmental impact.4 Provision of comprehensive label information to consumers is consistent with the company's stated goal of serving consumers in a transparent manner.
 A retailer of this size has the capability to rapidly complete the research, implement and modify label presentation to best serve its customers.

-Another option would be to have a government, such as China, the

-United States or the EU, or an international agency, such as the United Nations, adopt the Universal Ecolabel and insist that all suppliers to the government or agency use the label.
+Another option would be to have a government body, such as China, the United States, the European Union, or an international agency, such as the United Nations, adopt the Universal Ecolabel and insist that all suppliers to the government or agency use the label.